subdgtl/Monoceros/README.md

 process happens in the Solver component, where the Slots are observed guided by seeded pseudo-random numbers until either every Slot ends up in a deterministic state (success), or any Slot ends up in a contradictory state (failure).
-If the result is contradicotry, the Solver component internally re-tries up to a predefined number of attempts, each attempt using the already modified PRGN state and thus producing a different result each try.
+If the result is contradictory, the Solver component internally re-tries up to a predefined number of attempts, each attempt using the already modified PRGN state and thus producing a different result each try.